José, From Brazil, Teaching English Online in His Home CountryBy Krzl Light Nuñes

 What types of English classes do you give?

 In my private lessons, I focus more on everyday English and Business English and I’ve been doing that for quite a while.
-I don’t write my own materials; I use the materials from McMillan and from other publishers.
+I don’t write my own materials; I use the materials from Macmillan and from other publishers.
 They’re completely digital and this really helps students learn.

 How did you find your private students?

 When I started teaching at Berlitz, we used to have lots of lessons so I didn’t need to teach privately, but after some time, we had an economic crisis in Brazil.
 We teachers had to do something because the number of lessons decreased a lot.
 I started organizing my agenda and I was many times asked by some students, “Do you teach private lessons?”
-In the beginning, I refused but after some time, I said, “Why not?” and started accepting these students.
+In the beginning, I refused, but after some time, I said, “Why not?” and started accepting these students.
 Nowadays, I can say that I have more private students than Berlitz students.

 Can you share an anecdote about a funny experience while teaching?

-One day, I went there with my material very happily, and my student was drinking a beer because since he was doing a total immersion course, he used this time at home to relax a little bit, also.
+One day, I went there with my material very happily, and my student was drinking a beer because since he was doing a total immersion course, he used this time at home to relax a little bit also.
 So, he was having a beer and relaxing in his bathtub and he said, “Teacher, you can sit down.”
 He was holding his book in the bathtub.
 So, I said, “I’m sorry but I cannot do that.
 I cannot teach you.
 I really respect that you’re doing that.
 You’re at home.
 You can do anything because you are in your house, but I don’t feel comfortable teaching you while you’re there in your bathtub.
 So, he got out of the bathtub and put on some normal clothes then we started having a class.

 You took the 120-Hour Master Certificate course.
 How did you choose this course?

-I’m finishing a post-grad right now in English Methodologies at a very good university in Brazil, but I didn’t have any certificates— a CELTA, TEFL, or TESOL.
+I’m finishing a post-grad right now in English Methodologies at a very good university in Brazil, but I didn’t have any certificates — a CELTA, TEFL, or TESOL.
 I needed one to be respected in the area of private teaching, so I looked at many courses, and when I heard of Bridge (or actually saw an ad on Facebook), I said, “This one looks really nice.”

 Advantages of taking this course